NateMorgan/battleship/README.md

 - Add torpedo sounds
 - Add voice over sounds
 - Sound effects
-- Quick code to prevent players from
+- Quick lock code to prevent players from playing for the other player